KORACAO

 1. Highest Antioxidant Source

-Ceremonial cacao is one of the highest sources of antioxidants, with an ORAC score of 95,000 - that's 40 times more than blueberries!
-Antioxidants boost our immune system by preventing cell damage by free radicals.
-This helps protect against heart disease, increase beneficial gut microbes, and prevent us from catching infectious diseases.
-Cacao may even be used as a home remedy for the common cold, by clearing our airways and reducing inflammation in our lungs.
+Ceremonial cacao is a powerhouse of antioxidants, boasting an impressive ORAC score of 95,000 — that’s 40 times higher than blueberries!
+These antioxidants help strengthen the immune system by neutralizing free radicals, protecting cells from damage.
+This process supports heart health, fosters beneficial gut microbes, and helps prevent infections.
+Cacao’s soothing properties can even serve as a home remedy for colds, clearing airways and easing inflammation in the lungs.

 2. It can improve your mood

-Cacao also contains anandamide, which is sanskrit for divine joy.
-Also known as the “bliss molecule,” it binds to cannabinoid receptors and mimics the effects of THC — the psychoactive molecule in cannabis.
-In addition to improving your mood, research shows anandamide can inhibit the growth of breast cancer cells.
+Cacao is also rich in anandamide, known as the “bliss molecule,” a compound that binds to the brain’s cannabinoid receptors and mimics the uplifting effects of THC.
+Beyond enhancing mood and promoting feelings of joy, research suggests that anandamide can even help inhibit the growth of breast cancer cells.

-Anandamine is a potent antidepressant and pain moderator.
-The only two places it occurs naturally are the human brain and cacao.
+Anandamide is a powerful natural antidepressant and pain reliever.
+Remarkably, it only occurs in two places: the human brain and cacao.

 3. It can prevent heart disease

 Do you love chocolate?
-It will love you back — or at least your heart.
-Multiple observational studies support that dark chocolate (which contains less sugar and no dairy products) can prevent heart disease: A 2006 study that followed 470 men over a 15 year period found that cocoa reduced the risk of death from heart disease by 50%.
+Your heart will love it back.
+Studies show that dark chocolate — with its rich cocoa and minimal sugar — can help prevent heart disease.
+A 2006 study tracking 470 men over 15 years found that cocoa reduced the risk of heart disease-related death by 50%.

 4. It can lower blood pressure

-In fact, most people don’t even know they have high blood pressure.
-High blood pressure can lead to a variety of health problems, such as heart disease, stroke, kidney failure and more.
+Many people don’t even realize they have it, but untreated high blood pressure can lead to serious health conditions, including heart disease, stroke, and kidney failure.So how does dark chocolate help?

 5. It's good for your brain